DaniloKovacevicRIT/ECG_Classification_Perturbation/perturbations/docs/api.md

 - **Type I (digital) white-box:** we directly edit stored test signals (`X_test`) and have access to model parameters and gradients via TensorFlow.
 - **Objectives:**
   - Untargeted: alter the predicted label set relative to the baseline set obtained with a 0.5 sigmoid threshold.
-  - Targeted: force a specific superclass to be predicted (set probability ≥ threshold) or suppress an existing positive class (probability < threshold).
+  - Targeted: force a specific superclass to be predicted (set probability â‰¥ threshold) or suppress an existing positive class (probability < threshold).
 - **Budget:** perturbations must stay within an L2 norm scaled by the `strength` knob and remain temporally localized via the `center_time` / `window_seconds` interface.

 ### 4.2 Plausibility Constraints
-- Preserve recognizable P–QRS–T morphology and heart rhythm.
+- Preserve recognizable Pâ€“QRSâ€“T morphology and heart rhythm.
 - Keep changes smooth in time and coherent across leads (no single-sample spikes).
 - Limit edits to windows that can pass as baseline wander, powerline noise, or small morphology variations.
 - Provide smooth onset/offset windows (Hann or cosine masks) and penalize high first-order derivatives of the perturbation.